muratk3n/thirdwave/en/tweets/2020/week21b.md

 The choices voters make in choosing reps has good sense in it.
 The gov make-up suggested within parliament should be respected.
-Israeli voters suggested Gantz and Netan to form gov, it took a while but it was done.
+Israeli voters choice implied Gantz and Netan to form gov, it took a while but it was done.

 *2020-5-17 20:13:49*